yyyaohhh/tp/docs/DeveloperGuide.md

 * 1a.
 Modcraft detects that the module does not exist or not available for advanced placement.
     * 1a1.
 Modcraft informs the user it is unavailable.
     * 1a2.
 User searches another module.

 Steps 1a1 to 1a2 are repeated until the module is available.
 Use case resumes from step 2.

 * 3a.
-User wants to indicate that the module is taken or to be taken in Special Term 1 or Special Term 2
+User wants to indicate that the module is taken or to be taken in Special Term 1 or Special Term 2.
   * 3a1.
-User uses the add command and specifies the semester to be `s/ST1` for Special Term 1 or `s/ST2` for Special Term 2
+User uses the add command and specifies the semester to be `s/ST1` for Special Term 1 or `s/ST2` for Special Term 2.

-  * Use case resumes from step 4.
+Use case resumes from step 4.

 ___

-#### **Use Case: UC05 - Dropping Modules**
+#### **Use Case: UC09 - Dropping Modules**

 **MSS**

-1. User edits the grade of module he/she want to drop to `W` or `F`
+1. User edits the grade of module he/she want to drop to `W` or `F`.
 2. Modcraft shows that the module has been edited to the appropriate grade.

 Use case ends.

 **Extensions**
 * 1a.
-Module code is invalid
+Module code is invalid.
     * 1a1.
-System shows the user that the module code inputted is invalid
+System shows the user that the module code inputted is invalid.
     * 1a2.
-User inputs correct module code
+User inputs correct module code.

-      Steps 1a1 and 1a2 are repeated until the user inputs the correct module code Use case resumes from step 2.
+Steps 1a1 and 1a2 are repeated until the user inputs the correct module code.
+Use case resumes from step 2.

 * 1b.
-Module not in study plan
+Module not in study plan.
     * 1b1.
-System shows the user that the module code inputted is not in study plan
+System shows the user that the module code inputted is not in study plan.
     * 1b2.
-User inputs another module code
+User inputs another module code.

-      Steps 1b1 and 1b2 are repeated until the user inputs the correct module code Use case resumes from step 2.
+Steps 1b1 and 1b2 are repeated until the user inputs the correct module code.
+Use case resumes from step 2.

 ___
 ### Non-Functional Requirements